 In the ice-free austral summer, swell impacting the shelf front generally causes calving of relatively small icebergs, although periodically large tabular icebergs are calved.
 However, during colder winter months, free-floating sea-ice effectively damps virtually all ocean swell, eliminating swell impacts at the shelf front.
 The much longer wavelength IG waves, in contrast, are apparently undamped by sea-ice, and induce an ice shelf response even in winter.

 The flexing of ice shelves by infragravity waves could provide the additional external forcing needed to extend existing fractures (rifts), thereby triggering sudden ice shelf collapse.
-The seismic measurements across the Ross Ice Shelf will provide the first comprehensive data on IG-wave amplitudes and the spatial, mechanical and elastic response of ice shelves to gravity wave forcing, both important to understand the ice-shelf disintegration process.
+The seismic measurements across the Ross Ice Shelf will provide the first comprehensive data on IG-wave amplitudes and the spatial, mechanical and elastic response of ice shelves to gravity wave forcing, both important to understand the ice-shelf evolution and disintegration processes.

 References & Further Information